 Me: “Where did you send the user?”

-The only time you really want to boost a post is if it’s getting good engagement.
-In other words, if people are like, commenting and sharing, you could boost it.
+Good engagement, in other words, when people are liking (reactions too), commenting and sharing, you should boost it.
 If it’s not doing well without a paid push, it probably won’t do well with.
-Facebook made boosted posts a little sneaky.
+Facebook made post boosting a little sneaky.
 They make it super easy to do, but my clients are often discouraged because $20 behind a post doesn’t tend to do much.
 That’s because there’s probably not a clear call-to-action for the user.
-Boosted posts are good for brand awareness, meaning it gets your business in front of people but that’s about it.
+Boosted posts can be good, and are good for brand awareness, meaning it gets your business in front of people.
+But again, the content needs to be good.

 Save those monies for a strategic Facebook Ad Campaign.